NuGet/docs.microsoft.com-nuget/docs/Release-Notes/NuGet-4.0-RTM.md

 * Add build assets to the TFM compatibility check and assets file - [#3296](https://github.com/NuGet/Home/issues/3296)

-* Packages.config should not be the default in VS 2017  - [#4162](https://github.com/NuGet/Home/issues/4162)

 * Define a new ProjectCapability "Pack" in Pack targets for enabling Package related capabilities - [#4146](https://github.com/NuGet/Home/issues/4146)

 * Run Pack as a post build target conditioned on "GeneratePackageOnBuild" MSBuild property - [#4145](https://github.com/NuGet/Home/issues/4145)